Third Installment In This Series

 and judges.
 And the first aspect of that resemblance that anyone notices

-color scheme of the model.
+is the color scheme of the model.

 Trying to achieve a realistic model airplane color scheme has probably